-In a Classroom of their Own: The Intersection of Race and Feminist Politics in All-Black Male Schools (ORDER NOW - Use Offer Code S18UIP for a 30% Discount), details the theoretical, political, and policy implications of how I approach intersectionality.
+In a Classroom of Their Own: The Intersection of Race and Feminist Politics in All-Black Male Schools (Order Here) details the theoretical, political, and policy implications of how I approach intersectionality.
 The book’s point of departure is all-black male schools (ABMSs) which have been praised by an assortment of strange bedfellows, including the Nation of Islam’s Louis Farrakhan and Facebook co-founder Mark Zuckerberg.

 The fact that these proponents foreground black boys’ underachievement in the nation’s unequal schools also sheds important light on the merits of experience- based politics.
 Plainly put, this kind of politics often reflects a dialectical reality in which appeals to “experience” arise from patriarchal assumptions and foster anti-racist demands.

 My analysis not only exposes the limitations of intersectionality and experience-based politics.
 It also uses the discourse in favor of ABMSs to discern how educationally disadvantaged black people can build coalitions that challenge patriarchy and racism.